In-App Notifications vs. Push Notifications: Can You Tell the Difference?

 6. Time-sensitive content

 Have you already realized what top-of-mind ability a push notification has?
-It’s getting into the users’ ears (or, in our case, the eyes) while they’re outside the app.
+It’s getting into the customers’ ears (or, in our case, the eyes) while they’re outside the app.
 With just the right settings, you can reach out to your audience to inform them about scheduled appointments, special events, or even a price drop-off for that matter.

 And this is when the good old Google Suite enters the play.
 While I was literally writing this article, I got THE push notification I needed.
 It reminded me of an upcoming daily meeting with the HelpCrunch team.
 So I thought, “Well, why not infuse this example into my article?”
 What a funny coincidence, isn’t it? 😏